Begin Networking and Informational Interviewing

 Identify people in your life that might be able to assist you:

 - Relatives, friends, parents of friends, neighbors, members of civic or social organizations in which you participate, current supervisors, professors, co-workers, guest lecturers, etc.

 - UVM Career Connection on LinkedIn, a group that gathers members of the UVM community and its friends around issues of career development.
 Alumni, students and friends of UVM interested in professional networking, offering career advice or sharing employment opportunities are invited to join.
-Go to the Members tab in LinkedIn to perform a basic or advanced search.

 Step 3 : Do preliminary research